sikt-no/docs/docs/api-pvt/01-02-oauth.md

 title: OAuth 2.0
 ---

-The NSD GraphQL API uses OAuth 2.0/OpenID Connect both internally and for external applications to make API calls on behalf of your organization.
+The Data Protection Services GraphQL API uses OAuth 2.0/OpenID Connect both internally and for external applications to make API calls on behalf of your organization.

 ## Request an access token (Service-to-service)